-The Northfield High School TORCH program is a collaboration among members of the school district, and community members, to address the issues of the achievement gap.
+The Northfield TORCH program is a collaboration among members of the school district and community partners to address the issues of the achievement gap.
 Originally TORCH served Latino students, but because of our success, our programs are now available to all traditionally under-served students including first-generation college students and low-income students.
 We offer tutoring and academic advising, as well as ACT preparation, leadership opportunities and career exploration.
 We also facilitate college visits and experiences.
 Among our many programs, we offer a PSEO program that allows students to obtain college credit for free.
 As our program evolves, we partner with community members to meet the changing needs of our students.

 The mission of TORCH is to improve the graduation and post-secondary participation rates of Northfield’s minority students, low-income students, and youth who would be first-generation college attendees.

 Northfield has a graduation rate of more than 91%, with over 85% of high school graduates enrolling in post-secondary institutions.
 Unfortunately, in the past, Northfield’s Latino children have not experienced this same success.
 From 2001-2004, only 15 Latino students graduated from Northfield Public Schools, while 27 dropped out – a graduation rate of 36%.
 During that time, fewer than five of the Latino graduates pursued post-secondary options after high school graduation.

 TORCH began as a collaborative initiative to address this gap — and the results have been incredible.
 After a successful first two years, TORCH expanded to also serve Northfield’s growing low-income population and students who would be first-generation college students; partners recognized that these young people could benefit from the additional academic and post-secondary support and noted that the number of local children on free- and reduced-price school lunches has grown by nearly 70% in the past five years.
 Moreover, nearly twice as many Northfield low-income students test below grade level on standardized tests as their more affluent classmates.